Jas-SinghFSU/Prime-Number-Multiplication-Table/README.md

 # Prime-Number-Multiplication-Table
-Generate the first N prime numbers and makes a multiplication table based off of them.
+Generates the first N prime numbers and makes a multiplication table based off of them.
 You can add more values to an already existing set by utilzing the existing functionality.

 ## Getting Started
 This project was built using Xcode in C++.
 There are no additional dependencies required since only the built in libraries were used.